2026 Industry Benchmarks for Your Webinar Analytics

 How often do marketers host webinars?

-Nearly half of those hosting webinars run one at least once a month, with 12% running them weekly and 34% hosting monthly sessions.
+Over 40% of those hosting webinars run one at least once a month, with 13% running them weekly and 31% hosting monthly sessions.

 Others take a more occasional approach.
-16% host webinars from time to time, and 15% stick to a quarterly cadence.
+14% host webinars occasionally, and 16% stick to a quarterly cadence.

 How much money are marketers investing in their webinars?